 - Mike Stearns from 1632 goes from being the Prime Minister of the United States of Europe to being appointed Brigadier General in charge of the Third Division.
 While at first he is dismissed as a rank amateur, he goes on to win several battles in such an overwhelming way against not only superior forces, but superior commanders who have decades of experience under their belt.
 It eventually gets to the point that the mere threat of his entering a field of battle will prevent others from attacking.

 - The Machineries of Empire has Shuos Jedao, an assassin and master spy spy turned general who never lost a battle - or a shootout.

 Live Action TV

-- 24: General Benjamin Juma who's so badass he decided to lead a raid on the freakin' White House himself and even slapped the President.
-It's too bad he was a villain.
+- General Benjamin Juma is so badass he decides to lead a raid on the freakin' White House himself and even slaps the President.
+It's too bad he's a villain.

 - Turns out President Omar Hassan is a retired General in the Kamistani Revolutionary Guard.
 It explains a lot of the badassitude we see from him as Day 8 wears on.